 One experience that I have always wanted to tick off my travel bucket list was to go on a hot air balloon ride.
 But I didn’t want to do that just anywhere, but instead at a very special place.
 Because what are the chances of getting to fly in a hot air balloon in my life more than once?

 As I was researching what to do in and around Mexico City, I of course stumbled upon a visit to Teotihuacán, just an hour outside of CDMX.
 And while visiting Mexico’s most-visited archaeological site was convincing enough by itself, I realised that there was the opportunity to not only see the UNESCO World Heritage Site from the ground, but to also see it from the sky.
 Long story short, I booked it, and it (unsurprisingly) happened to be one of my absolute favourite experiences!
+A hot air balloon trip over Teotihuacán will the highlight of every Mexico itinerary.

-So, if you are interested in a tour like this as well, then here I will give you a little run down on what the tour includes, and my experience with it!
+So, if you are interested in a tour like this as well, then here I will give you a little run-down on what the tour includes, and my experience with it!

 There are different companies offering the hot air balloon rides, so I can only speak for the one that I ended up booking.
 I had booked my trip through Viator, and I had an amazing experience, so I would definitely recommend this tour!